mspath/bluromatic_composed/README.md

 Bluromatic is a demo app that lets you blur an image.

 This app demonstrates the use of WorkManager.
 It is part of the [Android Basics in Compose] course from Google.
-It is developed in [Unit 7] [Pathway 1] and based on the [Background Work with WorkManager] Codelab.
+It is developed in [Unit 7] [Pathway 1] and based on the [Background Work with WorkManager] and [Advanced WorkManager and Testing] Codelabs.

 [Android Basics in Compose]: https://developer.android.com/courses/android-basics-compose/course
 [Unit 7]: https://developer.android.com/courses/android-basics-compose/unit-7
 [Pathway 1]: https://developer.android.com/courses/pathways/android-basics-compose-unit-7-pathway-1
 [Background Work with WorkManager]: https://developer.android.com/codelabs/basic-android-kotlin-compose-workmanager
+[Advanced WorkManager and Testing]: https://developer.android.com/codelabs/basic-android-kotlin-compose-verify-background-work

 ---